As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 “I don’t get to set the policy,” she said.

-The FAA responded to questions about noise impacts and Greener Skies only via email.
+The FAA responded to questions about noise impacts and Greener Skies via email.
 Gregoire wrote that the agency “conducts appropriate environmental reviews” for all airspace projects.

 Attempts to reduce noise

-Earlier this year, the Port of Seattle formed a stakeholder advisory roundtable, including representatives of the nearby cities, the airlines and the FAA.
+Earlier this year, the Port of Seattle formed a stakeholder advisory roundtable, including representatives of nearby cities, airlines and the FAA.

-Airport Director Lyttle said the group has identified four potential noise-reduction measures to study in detail.
+Airport director Lyttle said the group has identified four potential noise-reduction measures to study.

-Two of these suggestions could decrease noise right next to the airport: not using the runway closest to the airport boundary when traffic is less busy; and asking pilots to curtail noisy reverse engine thrusts on landing.
+Two of these suggestions could decrease noise right next to the airport: not using the runway closest to the airport boundary when traffic is less busy, and asking pilots to curtail noisy reverse engine thrusts on landing.

 Another possibility is raising the glide slope slightly for planes landing from the south.
-And one more being looked at is negotiating a voluntary night curfew, something that legally cannot be imposed on the airlines.
+And another being looked at is negotiating a voluntary night curfew, something that legally cannot be imposed on the airlines.

-“There are limitations to what we can do,” said Lyttle.
+“There are limitations to what we can do,” Lyttle said.

 The Port’s projections for Sea-Tac go out to 2034, when it anticipates annual traffic reaching 66 million passengers and 540,000 landings and takeoffs.

-A lengthy environmental review process that kicked off last month as part of the Port’s Sustainable Airport Master Plan, covering expansion through 2027, will include public hearings about a year from now.
+A lengthy environmental-review process that kicked off last month as part of the Port’s Sustainable Airport Master Plan, covering expansion through 2027, will include public hearings in about a year.

 Sheila Brush, a Des Moines representative in the stakeholder meetings who leads an airport activist group, Quiet Skies Puget Sound, is cynical about the process.
-She said the Port is “just checking the boxes.”
+She says the Port is “just checking the boxes.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.